-Please Note: For Fall 2021, the last day to turn in your Direct Loan Questionnaire and complete entrance counseling/MPN is April 21, 2023.
+Please Note: For 22-23 school year, the last day to turn in your Direct Loan Questionnaire and complete entrance counseling/MPN is April 21, 2023.

 **EC results must be transmitted to Fresno City College and your MPN received and processed by the Direct Loans Servicing Center by the deadline indicated above in order to receive payment on the corresponding date.
 To ensure that your results are received and processed in time, you should complete the required steps prior to 5:00 PM PST on the deadline date.